topclaudy/trip-builder/README.md

 ## API Documentation

-The API documentation can be found here:
+The API documentation can be found [here](https://documenter.getpostman.com/view/10051607/TVzNHet1).